This topic is adapted from the PursueGOD Video YouTube channel.

 Romans 8:19-22 For all creation is waiting eagerly for that future day when God will reveal who his children really are.
 Against its will, all creation was subjected to God’s curse.
 But with eager hope, the creation looks forward to the day when it will join God’s children in glorious freedom from death and decay.
 For we know that all creation has been groaning as in the pains of childbirth right up to the present time.

 This passage teaches that creation, just like humanity is cursed because of sin.
 Humanity brought the curse of sin upon itself, but the creation was cursed by sin through no fault of its own.
 Creation, the Bible says, just like humanity, is awaiting Jesus’ return and the end of death and decay.

 And creation looks forward to the day when the curse of sin is lifted.
-It’s at this point that God will create the New Heavens and the New Earth that will be our physical, eternal home.
-Once again, God’s creation will perfectly give him glory.
+It’s at this point that God will create the new heavens and the new earth that will be our physical, eternal home.
+Once again, God’s creation will perfectly glorify him.